 Many overlanders also use camper tops on their trucks and we offer racks from Prinsu Design Studio specifically made to mount on the roof of camper tops from makers such as Leer, A.R.E., and Snugtop.
 You can also custom build a camper, canopy, or trailer top rack from Front Runner.
 You choose the length, width, and height to fit your exact needs.

-Style and Functionality - At the end of the day you want your roof or bed rack to look appealing, even when it is not loaded with gear.
+Style and Functionality - At the end of the day you want your roof or truck bed rack, or roof bars to look appealing, even when it is not loaded with gear.
 Low profile racks have become popular like the ones made by Prinsu Design Studio.
 They are just a few inches tall and come with a front wind deflector to minimize wind noise.
 Prinsu also offers a light bar cutout option if you wish to mount a 40” LED light bar to their rack.
-Load panels can be added to the modular crossbar setup to create a flat mounting point for your gear.
+Load panelscan be added to the modular crossbar setup to create a flat mounting point for your gear.

 Conclusion - Plan ahead!
 Failing to plan is planning to fail as they say.
 Do your research and decide what you need months before you go on your next trip.
 Some racks have to be manufactured before they are ready for shipment, though many of our manufacturers will ship within a week.
 You need time to assemble your rack, or maybe you want a local shop to do the install.